finos/FDC3/docs/api/ref/DesktopAgent.md

 ```ts
 addIntentListener(intent: string, handler: IntentHandler): Promise<Listener>;
 ```
  Adds a listener for incoming Intents from the Agent.
-The handler function may return void or a promise that should resolve to a context object representing any data that should be returned to app that raised the intent.
+The handler function may return void or a promise that should resolve to a context object representing any data that should be returned to the app that raised the intent.
 If an error is thrown by the handler function, the promise returned is rejected, or a promise is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution`.

 #### Examples